FG Promotes 20,867 Officers in NIS, NSCDC, NCoS, FFS

 Michael Olugbode in Abuja

+Promotions were also approved for officers of the Federal Fire Service (FFS).

 The Minister of Interior, Hon.
-Olubunmi Tunji-Ojo, who announced the promotions on Friday, also said the government approved a special promotion for two officers of NCoS, four officers of the NIS, two officers of the NSCDC and one officer of the FFS.
+Olubunmi Tunji-Ojo, who announced the promotion yesterday, also said the government approved a special promotion for two officers of NCoS, four officers of the NIS, two officers of the NSCDC and one officer of the FFS.

-The minister, while giving the breakdown of the promotions, explained that a total of 5,329 officers were promoted in the NCoS, and 5,112 officers promoted in the NIS.
+The minister, while giving the breakdown of the promotions, explained that a total of 5,329 officers were promoted in the Correctional Service, 5,112 officers promoted in the Nigeria Immigration Service.

-Tunji-Ojo, who was represented at the media briefing by the Secretary of the Board of the Services, Alhaji Ja’afaru Ahmed, said a total of 9,937 officers were promoted in NSCDC, while 489 officers were promoted in the FFS.
+Tunji-Ojo, who was represented at the media briefing by Alhaji Ja’afaru Ahmed, the Secretary of the Board of the Services, said a total of 9,937 officers were promoted in NSCDC, while 489 officers were promoted in the Federal Fire Service.

 He said the promotions were carried out across the ranks of Inspector/Assistant Superintendent, Controllers, Comptrollers, and Commandants in the four Services under the ministry.

-Tunji-Ojo said the government has considered and approved the implementation of a new training curriculum for use in the Training Institutions of the FFS.
+Tunji-Ojo said the government has considered and approved the implementation of a new training curriculum for use in the Training Institutions of the Federal Fire Service.

 He added that the government also considered and approved the implementation of a new Scheme of Service for the Federal Fire Service.

-The minister said the government would conclude the 2023/24 FFS recruitment before the end of this month.
+The minister said the government would conclude the 2023/24 Federal Fire Service recruitment exercise before the end of this month.